mercedes-benz/DnA/docs/Install.md

 <h4>Docker Compose</h4>

-Once when cloning is finishied , you will have a copy of the entire repository locally.Go to the deployment folder by executing the the below command. (replace contents enclosed in __<<...>>__ with actual location path of your computer).
+Once when cloning is finishied , you will have a copy of the entire repository locally.Go to the deployment folder by executing the the below command. `Replace contents enclosed in __<<...>>__ with actual location path of your computer `.
 ```
 cd <<Clonned Folder Path>>/deployment/
 ```